Ola Ahlvarsson: Keynote Media Group

-In 2008, Ola Ahlvarsson and 3 Result partners acquired 100% of the shares in Spray (former Lycos) one of Europe's pioneer brand on the web with a portal business that includes Spraydate, a leading Swedish dating site in the fun and flirt segment and Spraymail, Sweden's largest independent mail service.
-The same constellation also acquired Passagen, Sweden's largest blog portal and discussion forum.
-The sellers where media house Allers and directories company Eniro.
+In 2008, Ahlvarsson and three Result partners acquired 100% of the shares in Spray (formerly Lycos), a Swedish web portal that included Spraydate, a dating site, and Spraymail, an independent email service.
+They also acquired Passagen, a blog portal and discussion forum.
+The sellers were media house Allers and directories company Eniro.

-Together with Spray, Spraydate, Spraymail, Passagen, Nöjesguiden and Sellbranch, the owners consolidated all the companies to form a new age media company.
-The vision of all the acquisitions was to bring together reach and new technological formats in the advertising world.
-The media group was called Keynote Media Group.
-During 2013 and 2014, Keynote Media Group properties were sold.
-Spraydate was sold to Match.com and Spray was sold to Snowfall in 2014.
-Nöjesguiden was acquired by investors and the management in 2013.
-A majority stake was acquired in Sellbranch by Swiss Media company Publi Grouppe.
+These properties, along with Nöjesguiden and Sellbranch, were consolidated into Keynote Media Group.
+During 2013 and 2014, the group's properties were sold: Spraydate was acquired by Match.com, Spray was sold to Snowfall in 2014, Nöjesguiden was acquired by its investors and management in 2013, and a majority stake in Sellbranch was acquired by Swiss company Publi Grouppe.